BLKSerene/Wordless/doc/doc.md

     The percentage of the number of sentence segments in each file out of the total number of sentence segments in all files.

   - **3.1.2.7 Count of Tokens**<br>
     The number of tokens in each file. *Wordless* automatically applies the built-in word tokenizer according to the language of each file to calculate the number of tokens in each file.
-You can modify word tokenizer settings via **Menu → Preferences → Settings → Word Tokenization → Word Tokenizer Settings**.
+You can modify word tokenizer settings via **Menu Bar → Preferences → Settings → Word Tokenization → Word Tokenizer Settings**.

     You can specify what should be counted as a "token" via **Token Settings** in the *Settings Area*